Gain data analytics skills and apply them to challenging problems in finance and bioimaging

 Explain time series modelling

 Apply learnt techniques to real life data sets

-In the first week, students will learn basic probability theory and basic programming skills.
-They will then study the key ideas of time series analysis including how to deal with trend and seasonality in data and how to forecast in linear time series models.
+In the second week, students will learn basic probability theory and will then study the key ideas of time series analysis including how to deal with trend and seasonality in data and how to forecast in linear time series models.
 The theoretical developments will be applied to various data sets with a particular focus on financial data.
 Students will also learn how risk measures such as value-at-risk and expected shortfall can be computed.